LuisValgoi/react-omnistack-8/README.md

 Imperative:
 - Give details about everything that it needs to produce a result.
 - > Search for a div and put into <body>

+### Dependencies
+- `yarn add react-router-dom`: Used to manage routes and URLs inside browser.